ceph/ceph/doc/man/8/ceph-objectstore-tool.rst

 Manipulating the Object Map Header
 ----------------------------------
-The **ceph-objectstore-tool** utility will output the object map (OMAP) header with the values associated with the object’s keys.
+The **ceph-objectstore-tool** utility will output the object map (OMAP) header with the values associated with the object's keys.

 Note: If using FileStore as the OSD backend object store, then add the `--journal-path $PATH_TO_JOURNAL` argument when getting or setting the object map header, where the `$PATH_TO_JOURNAL` variable is the absolute path to the OSD journal; for example `/var/lib/ceph/osd/ceph-0/journal`.